Lyresto/code_hallucination/README.md

 - [data](./data): The raw data of each dataset.
 For CoderEval dataset, there is also official standard LLM inputs provided.

+- [figs](./figs): Script for drawing data images in the paper.
+    - [all_types.py](./figs/all_types.py): Bar chart of the number of each category of hallucinations(i.e. Fig. 6 in the paper).
+    - [cause_analyze.py](./figs/cause_analyze.py): Line chart showing the actual number of causes for each category of hallucinations(i.e. Fig. 2 in the appendix).
+    - [cause_impact_sankey.py](./figs/cause_impact_sankey.py): Sankey diagram of the causes, categories, and impacts of hallucinations(i.e. Fig. 8 in the paper).
+    - [dataset_detail.py](./figs/dataset_detail.py): Radar plots of hallucination categories distributed on different datasets(i.e. Fig. 7 in the paper).
+    - [impact_analyze.py](./figs/impact_analyze.py): Line chart showing the actual number of impacts for each category of hallucinations(i.e. Fig. 3 in the appendix).
+    - [prompt_analyze.py](./figs/prompt_analyze.py): Histogram of hallucination code proportion as a function of prompt length and complexity(i.e. Fig. 9&10 in the paper).

 - [label_result](./label_result): The labeled results of each dataset.
 The structure of each file is as follows:

   ```json